Texas ABLE Program (click to open an account)

 Are there other characteristics unique to your program?

-Texas ABLE offers online account management, a gifting feature and payroll deduction.
-There is no enrollment fee and the program has a low minimum contribution limit.
-The program is established and maintained by the Texas Prepaid Higher Education Tuition Board with assistance from the Texas Comptroller of Public Accounts.
+Texas ABLE offers online account management, a robust gifting feature and payroll deduction.
+There is no enrollment fee, and the program has a low minimum contribution limit.
+Texas ABLE is established and maintained by the Texas Prepaid Higher Education Tuition Board with assistance from the Texas Comptroller of Public Accounts.
+ABLE assets are pooled with 529 assets to maximize earnings potential.
+Aon Hewitt Investment Consulting serves as investment consultant to the Board in managing program assets.